-Service providers haul in millions in tech funds for schools and libraries, but some don’t even have websites.
+Service providers haul in millions, but some don’t even have websites.

 From the outside, Computer Corner does not look like a technology business handling million-dollar technology contracts.